OCR-D/ocrd-website/README.md

 Activate any virtualenvs before running `make`.

-To ensure a complete setup for Debian/Ubuntu based Linuxes: `make bootstrap`
+To ensure a complete setup for Debian/Ubuntu based Linuxes: `make bootstrap`.
+This will test whether all the tools are installed and offer remediation if not.

 ## Directory structure